 An employee who suffers from a job related injury or disablement should immediately seek medical attention and notify both their supervisor and the Workers Compensation Coordinators in Human Resources.
 An employee who is unable to work due to an injury arising out of and in the course of employment will be considered for workers compensation benefits.
 These payments are initiated at the employee's request and are payable only after proper documentation is submitted to, and approved by, the Illinois Department of Central Management Services.

-The Board Regulations establishes tuition and fee waivers for eligible employees up to 6 hours per semester for undergraduate classes.
+The Board Regulations establishes tuition and fee waivers for eligible employees up to 6 hours per semester for classes.
 Employees may obtain further information and a copy of the Board of Trustees Tuition Reduction and Educational Assistance Plan from Human Resources or the Provost's Office.

 50% tuition waivers for undergraduate education at Illinois public universities shall be made available for eligible children of employees who have 7 or more years of total Illinois university employment.
 Contact Human Resources, (309) 298-1853, or Financial Aid, 309/298-2446, for additional information.